 Upon successful completion of this course, the student should be able to identify leadership skills necessary to have successful involvement in the field of interior design and professional organizations.
-Topics include group communication methods, time management, team-building skills, and organizing and facilitating meetings.
-Students desiring leadership opportunities in professional organizations are encouraged to enroll.
-1 hr. lecture/wk.
-NOTE: The prerequisite of ITMD 123 requires a grade of "C" or higher.
+Topics include group

 Sustaining Design (1 CR)

 Upon successful completion of this course the student should be able to understand and explain the concepts, terminology and global issues of the various ecological approaches to design and of the impact of design on the environment.
 The student will have an understanding of the cradle-to-cradle paradigm.
 Students will learn to identify the impact their selections will have on the environment and to consider ecological options when specifying products.
 1 hr. lecture/wk.